 The souvenir you never lose.
 Kou, Busan born and bred, designed an amazing original tattoo for me.

-A traditional Korean mask on a background of hangul, the Korean alphabet.
-Can’t get more Korean than that.
+A traditional Korean mask (seemingly weeping with fresh-tattoo blood), a background of hangul, the Korean alphabet.
+It doesn’t get more Korean than that.

-Tattooing is still illegal in Korea (illegal for the artist, not the client), unless you are an M.D., so tattoo studios tend not to advertise their location.
-No signage.
-Kou plies his trade 4 floors up a generically frenetic stairway, behind a sketchy looking metal door.
+Unless you are an M.D. tattooing is still illegal in Korea (illegal for the artist, not the client).
+As a result tattoo studios tend to strike a low profile, with little or no signage.
+Kou plies his trade four floors up the generically frenetic stairway on the left, behind a sketchy looking metal door.

 To enter, wait to be buzzed in.
 No worries, there are modern hygiene standards hiding behind that door.